Jump to topic

 The type of material used is the most significant factor in determining the cost of dental fillings without insurance coverage.

 Silver amalgam, also known as metal fillings, are the cheapest type of filling.
-They typically cost $50 to $200 if one or two surfaces need to be filled, or $150 to $400 for three or more tooth fillings.
+These types of fillings cost $50 to $200 if one or two surfaces need to be filled, or $150 to $400 for three or more tooth fillings.

 Silver amalgam fillings are made from a combination of various materials including silver, tin, zinc, mercury, and copper.
 They are durable, lasting up to 10 years.